Azure/batch-shipyard/recipes/CNTK-GPU-OpenMPI/README.md

 This recipe shows how to run [CNTK](https://cntk.ai/) on GPUs using N-series Azure VM instances in an Azure Batch compute pool.

+Please note that CNTK currently uses MPI even for multiple GPUs on a single node.

 ## Configuration
+Please see refer to this [set of sample configuration files](./config) for this recipe.

 ### Pool Configuration
 **Note: You must be approved for the
 [Azure N-Series Preview](http://gpu.azure.com/) and have escalated a